lakshmi-intechcode/jng_instr_folder/hw_lesson_schedule.md

 ***Proposed change***

-* Day 1 - HTML, CSS, JS, jQuery
+* Day 1 - HTML, CSS, Advanced Python
-* Day 2 - HTML, CSS, JS, jQuery
+* Day 2 - HTML, CSS, Advanced Python
-* Day 3 - HTML, CSS, JS, jQuery
+* Day 3 - HTML, CSS, Advanced Python
 * Day 4 - Review for Assessment
 * Day 5 - Assessment

+Week 5 - can fit more javascript and jquery and dom manipulation since we got some html and css out of the way.